CIRCIRCIRCLE/DSML/halloween_candies/conclusion.md

 The dataset comes from kaggle, the link is shown below: https://www.kaggle.com/datasets/fivethirtyeight/the-ultimate-halloween-candy-power-ranking/data

 `Tools used:` Python, Flourish
-`Knowledge contained:` Logistic Regression, Encoding numerical data
+`Knowledge contained:` Logistic Regression, Random Forest, Encoding numerical data

 ## Potential angles with this dataset:
 Which candy is the most popular